Welcome to the Premier Website for Professional Business Analysis

 Sale Pricing

-Sellers can also offer sale pricing, another way to price below list price.
+Sellers can also offer Sale Pricing, another way to price below list price.
 Sellers provide sale pricing for the same reasons they offer discount pricing.
 They usually extend sale pricing to potential customers but for short time periods only.
 For consumer products, especially, sale pricing typically appears during seasons when customers have a higher propensity for buying (e.g., a "Back to school sale," or "Holiday sale").
 Sellers also offer sale pricing to clear out of season inventory of products, or other products that are no longer competitive.

 Retail vs. Wholesale Pricing